kyma-project/examples/tracing/README.md

 ## Prerequisites

-- Kyma OS >= 2.10.x
+- Kyma OS version 2.10.x or higher
-- kubectl >= 1.22.x
+- kubectl version 1.22.x or higher
 - Helm 3.x

->**NOTE:** By default, the sampling rate for Istio is set to `1`, where `100` is the maximum value.
-This means that only 1 out of 100 requests is sent to Jaeger for trace recording which can affect the number of traces displayed for the service.
-To change this behavior, adjust the `randomSamplingPercentage` setting in Istio's telemetry resource:
+>**NOTE:** By default, the sampling rate for Istio is set to `1`, while `100` is the maximum value.
+This means that only 1 out of 100 requests is sent to Jaeger for trace recording, which can affect the number of traces displayed for the service.
+To change this behavior, adjust the `randomSamplingPercentage` setting in the Istio's telemetry resource:
 ```bash
 kubectl -n istio-system edit telemetries.telemetry.istio.io kyma-traces
 ```